 No one has any authority to communicate with you except the officer who has you in charge.
 After you have retired, you may communicate with this Court in writing through this officer.
 Any communication relative to the cause must be written, prepared and signed by the Foreman and shall be submitted to the court through this officer.
 Do not attempt to talk to the officer who has you in charge, or the attorneys, or the Court, or anyone else concerning any questions you may have.

-Your sole duty at this time is to determine the guilt or innocence of the defendant under the indictment in this cause and restrict your deliberations solely to the issue of guilt or innocence of the defendant.
+Your sole duty at this time is to determine whether or not the defendant committed the crime as alleged in the indictment.

 Following the arguments of counsel, you will retire to consider your verdict.